BatouSakho/CIS5370/README.md

 <br>
 -Option 2 allows the user to input whatever IP of their liking as the target where the machine floods IP with pings.
 <br>
--Option 3 allows the user input whatever IP and size of packet( 0-65535) to target that can lead to easier fragmentation.
+-Option 3 allows the user input whatever IP to target that can lead to easier fragmentation.
+In the code, we have it set to 7000 bits
 <br>
 -Option 4 pings the IP address 172.10.0.1 as the target.
 (This is our target IP for the simulation in the presentation)
 <br>